-Give details of ALL applications made for the grant or extension of a Fiji Aircraft Maintenance Engineer's Licence during the last two years.
+1 Give details of ALL applications made for the grant or extension of a Fiji Aircraft Maintenance Engineer's Licence during the last two years.

-Telephone No

-Surname:(BLOCK CAPITA (i) Date of Birth:
+Surname: (i) Date of Birth:

-/ / Nationality: •
+(BLOCK CAPITALS)

+(ii) Nationality: Dermenent

-Other Name: Address:
+Other Name: Address: Telephone No

-Address for use with this ap plication:
+Address for use with this a pplication: 1

-Name of Employer: Dat e of Joining:
+Name of Employer: Dat te of Joining:

-Employed at: //
+Employed at: Tel / / ephone No:

 Approximate date Category and / or ratings Was application accepted?
 Results of examination

+I

-Particulars of Fiji Aircra l aft Maintenance Engineer l 's Licence.
+2. Particulars of Fiji Aircraft Maintenance Engineer's Licence.

-Licence No: Issue date
+Licence No:

+Issue date.....

-make application (see the NANCE ENGINEER'S LICE
+3. Fill in below details of licence for which you wish to make application (see the current issues of STANDARDS DOCUMENT - AIRCRAFT MAINTENANCE ENGINEER'S LICENCE

-Licence Category Sub division / type rate for ting being applied
+Licence Category Sub division / type rating being applied for

 WITHOUT TYPE RATING

 TYPE RATING

+4. I wish to take my written/oral examination at

-FOR CAAF USE ONLY en/oral examination at
+FOR CAAF USE ONLY

 Regulations: Exemptions: Time: Fee: Surveyor's Signature: Written: Oral: Receipt No:

-State in date order full particulars of experience in Armed Forces, if applicable) together with any practical experience gained as a student at any aeronautical school or college.
+- 5. State in date order full particulars of experience in Armed Forces, if applicable) together with any practical experience gained as a student at any aeronautical school or college.
 Please indicate whether experience was obtained in full-time or part-time involvement.
-If part-time, quote approximate hours worked per week.

-IMPORTANT:

-The application will not be accepted unless (i) the information required is given in sufficient detail to clearly show satisfaction with any experience requirement in the current issue of STANDARDS DOCUMENT - AIRCRAFT MAINTENANCE ENGINEER'S LICENCE for the category of licence for which application is made, (ii) The conditions of Column (4) are complied with, and (iii) a satisfactory Type Rating Record of Experience is submitted if applicable.
+If part-time, guote approximate hours worked per week. - IMPORTANT: The application will not be accepted unless (i) the information required is given in sufficient detail to clearly show satisfaction with any experience requirement in the current issue of STANDARDS DOCUMENT AIRCRAFT MAINTENANCE ENGINEER'S LICENCE for the category of licence for which application is made, (ii) The conditions of Column (4) are complied with, and (iii) a satisfactory Type Rating Record of Experience is submitted if applicable. - NOTES: 1.
+If the application is for an extension within a Category, particulars of relevant experience are required ONLY since the date of the last application for the Category, together with Type Rating Record of Experience on the type to which the application relates.

-- 1. If the application is for an extension within a Category, particulars of relevant experience are required ONLY since the date of the last application for the Category, together with Type Rating Record of Experience on the type to which the application relates. - 2.
-The Type Rating Record of Experience should be compiled in accordance with Appendix 4 of STANDARDS DOCUMENT AIRCRAFT MAINTENANCE ENGINEER'S LICENCE. - 3.
-The signature in Column (4) constitutes confirmation of adjacent entry in Columns (1), (2), (3).
+2. The Type Rating Record of Experience should be compiled in accordance with Appendix 4 of STANDARDS DOCUMENT - AIRCRAFT MAINTENANCE ENGINEER'S LICENCE.

+3. The signature in Column (4) constitutes confirmation of adjacent entry in Columns (1), (2), (3).